Description and complexity of Non-markovian open quantum dynamics: Introduction

-We next consider the simulatability of non-Markovian many-body dynamics, thus defined, on quantum computers.
-While the quantum simulatability of Markovian many-body open quantum systems \cite{zanardi2016dissipative,chenu2017quantum,cleve2016efficient, kliesch2011dissipative}, and many-body closed quantum systems\cite{lloyd1996universal, berry2014exponential, low2019hamiltonian, berry2015hamiltonian} have been extensively studied, non-Markovian open quantum systems have remain relatively unexplored.
-A recent work developed an efficient quantum algorithm for non-Markovian dynamics where a chain Markovian dilation is known \cite{li2021succinct}.
-For spin-boson models with rapidly decaying spectral density functions, a Markovian dilation with finite Lieb-Robinson velocity has previously been established \cite{woods2015simulating, woods2016dynamical} which implies quantum simulatability of the model.
-Here, we establish that the general class of non-Markovian many-body models with memory kernels described by tempered radon measures can be efficiently simulated on a quantum computer under physically motivated assumptions on (the growth of) the total variation of the memory kernel and its smoothness.
-Consequently, we show that the non-Markovian generalization of Markovian dynamics established in this paper is a model of physical system consistent with the Extended Church Turing thesis, according to which any physically reasonable model of a many-body system should be efficiently simulatable on quantum computers.
-The quantum algorithm for simulating non-Markovian dynamics relies on a Markovian dilation of non-Markovian dynamics using a Lanczos iteration, also referred to the star-to-chain transformation \cite{chin2010exact, woods2014mappings}, which has been previously analyzed for the Pauli-Fierz Hamiltonians \cite{woods2015simulating, woods2016dynamical, gualdi2013renormalization}, as well as for general models with distributional memory kernels but under the assumption of a finite particle emission rate into the environment \cite{trivedi2021convergence}.
-The key technical contribution in our work that allows us to prove that the quantum algorithm is efficient (i.e. with run-time polynomial in system size \emph{and} the evolution time) is to establish error bounds between the non-Markovian dynamics and its Markovian dilation which grows polynomial with system size and evolution time, as opposed to the previously known bounds which in the worst case grow exponentially with evolution time \cite{trivedi2021convergence, mascherpa2017open}.
+Here, we establish that the general class of non-Markovian many-body models with memory kernels described by tempered radon measures can be efficiently simulated on a quantum computer under physically motivated assumptions on the growth and smoothness of the memory kernel.
+The quantum algorithm for simulating non-Markovian dynamics relies on a Markovian dilation of non-Markovian dynamics using a Lanczos iteration, also referred to the star-to-chain transformation \cite{chin2010exact, woods2014mappings}, which has been previously analyzed for Pauli-Fierz Hamiltonians \cite{woods2015simulating, woods2016dynamical, gualdi2013renormalization}, as well as for general models with distributional memory kernels but under the assumption of a finite particle emission rate into the environment \cite{trivedi2021convergence}.
+The key technical contribution in our work that allows us to prove that the quantum algorithm is efficient (i.e. with run-time polynomial in system size \emph{and} the evolution time) is to establish error bounds between the non-Markovian dynamics and its Markovian dilation which grow polynomially with system size and evolution time, as opposed to the previously known bounds which in the worst case grow exponentially with evolution time \cite{trivedi2021convergence, mascherpa2017open}.